-Secured-card credit limits aren’t uniform.
-You may find credit cards with maximum limits from $1,000 up to $10,000, and others cards with no maximum limits at all.
+You may find credit cards with maximum limits from $1,000 up to $10,000.
+The secured cards with the highest credit limits have no maximum limits at all.

 |Card||Minimum deposit||Maximum deposit||Annual fee|